pxtalzz/discordticketbot/replit.md

 ## Transcript System
 - **Archive Channel**: Dedicated channel for permanent transcript storage
+- **File Format**: HTML files with Discord-themed styling (dark mode colors, message cards)
+- **Filename**: Simplified to "ticket #X.html" format
-- **Embed Format**: f9e6f0 color throughout, includes opener, handler, closer, timestamps, duration, and close reason
+- **Embed Format**: f9e6f0 color with compact layout showing opened by/closed by/handled by on one line, Discord timestamps for dates, and close reason
 - **Dual Delivery**: Posted to archive channel and DM'd to ticket opener with button link back to thread
 - **Confirmation Prompts**: Two-step confirmation process for ticket closure